akersten/decap/README.md

 decap
 =====

-Library for extracting packets or files from pcap files.
+Library for extracting packet offsets and file information from packet captures in the pcap format (not pcap-ng).